 Provincial Court and the Canadian court system

-The BC Provincial Court is part of a court system with four levels.
+The BC Provincial Court is one of two trial courts in BC and part of a court system with four levels.
 There are three levels of court in BC and a fourth level that deals with appeals for all of Canada.

 Image